Jane Seymour

 Jane Seymour (/ˈsiːmɔr/; c.
-1508 – 24 October 1537) was Queen of England as the third wife of King Henry VIII from their marriage on 30 May 1536 until her death the next year.
+1508 or 1512/1513 – 24 October 1537) was Queen of England as the third wife of King Henry VIII from 30 May 1536 until her death the next year.
 She became queen following the execution of Henry's second wife, Anne Boleyn, who was accused by Henry of adultery after failing to produce a male heir.
 Jane, however, died of postnatal complications less than two weeks after the birth of her only child, the future King Edward VI.
-She was the only wife of Henry VIII to receive a queen's funeral; and Henry was later buried alongside her remains in St George's Chapel, Windsor Castle.
+She was the only wife of Henry VIII to receive a queen's funeral, and Henry was later buried alongside her remains in St George's Chapel, Windsor Castle.

 Early life

 Jane, the daughter of Sir John Seymour and Margery Wentworth, was most likely born at Wulfhall, Wiltshire, although West Bower Manor in Somerset has also been suggested.
-Her birth date is not recorded; various accounts use anywhere from 1504 to 1509, but it is generally estimated at between 1508 and 1509.
+Her birth date is not recorded; various accounts use anywhere from 1504 to 1509, however, Elizabeth Norton has presented new evidence that Jane may have been born as late as 1512-1513, making Jane younger than originally thought.
 Through her maternal grandfather, she was a descendant of King Edward III's son Lionel of Antwerp, 1st Duke of Clarence.
 Because of this, she and King Henry VIII were fifth cousins.
 She also shared a great-grandmother, Elizabeth Cheney, Lady Say, with his second and fifth wives, Anne Boleyn and Catherine Howard.

 Jane was not as highly educated as Henry's first and second wives, Catherine of Aragon and Anne Boleyn.
 She could read and write a little but was much better at needlework and household management, which were considered much more necessary for women.
 Her needlework was reportedly beautiful and elaborate; some of it survived as late as 1652, when it is recorded to have been given to the Seymour family.
 After her death, it was noted that Henry was an "enthusiastic embroiderer".

-Jane became a maid-of-honour in 1532 to Queen Catherine, but may have served her as early as 1527, and went on to serve Queen Anne with her sister Elizabeth.
-The first report of Henry's interest in Jane was in February 1536, about three months before Anne's execution.

-Jane was highly praised for her gentle, peaceful nature, being called as "gentle a lady as ever I knew" by John Russell and "the Pacific" by the Imperial Ambassador Eustace Chapuys (who referred to her as Jane Semel in his letters), for her peacemaking efforts at court.
+Jane was praised for her gentle, peaceful nature, being called as "gentle a lady as ever I knew" by John Russell and "the Pacific" by the Imperial Ambassador Eustace Chapuys (who referred to her as Jane Semel in his letters), for her peacemaking efforts at court.
 According to Chapuys, she was of middling stature and very pale; he also said that she was not of much beauty, but Russell said she was "the fairest of all the King's wives".
 Polydore Vergil commented that she was "a woman of the utmost charm in both character and appearance".
 She was regarded as meek, gentle, simple, and chaste, with her large family making her thought to be suitable to have many children.